awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-qldb-stream.md

 # AWS::QLDB::Stream<a name="aws-resource-qldb-stream"></a>

-The `AWS::QLDB::Stream` resource creates a journal stream for a given Amazon Quantum Ledger Database \(Amazon QLDB\) ledger\.
+The `AWS::QLDB::Stream` resource specifies a journal stream for a given Amazon Quantum Ledger Database \(Amazon QLDB\) ledger\.
 The stream captures every document revision that is committed to the ledger's journal and delivers the data to a specified Amazon Kinesis Data Streams resource\.

 For more information, see [StreamJournalToKinesis](https://docs.aws.amazon.com/qldb/latest/developerguide/API_StreamJournalToKinesis.html) in the *Amazon QLDB API Reference*\.